Codes-on-Us/React-app-structure/README.md

 - Use camelCase for variables, functions, and methods
 - Use descriptive names that explain what the variable holds or what the function does
 - Boolean variables should start with `is`, `has`, `can`, or `should`
+- Custom hooks must start with `use` prefix

 ```typescript
 // ✅ Good - Descriptive naming